 Another article published in November 2005 describes the results of a study conducted using the SolarScan system developed by PolarTechnics, Ltd. The sensitivity and specificity of SolarScan on a training set of 1,644 melanocytic lesions (skin lesions derived from skin cells called melanocytes), including 260 melanomas was 90% and 61%, respectively.
 In a blinded study of 786 melanoncytic lesions including 122 melanomas, the sensitivity and specificity of SolarScan was 91% and 65%, respectively.
 In a reader study of 78 melanocytic lesions including 13 melanomas, the sensitivity and specificity of SolarScan was 85% and 65%, respectively, compared to the sensitivity and specificity of skin cancer experts (90% and 59%, respectively) and dermatologists (81% and 60%, respectively).
 SolarScan did not perform well on non-melanocytic lesions; for example, only 13% of seborrheic keratoses were successfully classified.
 We believe that since SolarScan is intended for melanocytic lesions only, its use is limited to expert dermatologists.
 Further, we believe that a sensitivity in the range of 90% would not gain market approval.

 Spectrophotometric intercutaneous analysis is a technique of visualizing collagen, blood, and pigment.
 Astron Clinica (UK) manufactures a device utilizing this technique.
-Confocal microscopy is an experimental approach for noninvasive visualization of skin structures at the cellular level; such a device utilizing this technique is in development by Lucid (US).
+Confocal microscopy is an experimental approach for non-invasive visualization of skin structures at the cellular level; such a device utilizing this technique is in development by Lucid (US).
+Other imaging modalities, including molecular imaging in which tagged antibodies search for cancer cell antigens, and molecular and genetic screening tests.
+Molecular-based approaches are being investigated; Dermtech is exploring Messenger RNA analysis of surface cells for example.

 A spectrophotometer (an instrument for measuring absorption of light of different wavelengths) is offered by Medical High Technologies S.p.A.
 (Switzerland).
-In contrast to MelaFind[®], the product does not perform automatic quality control of images and has an external light source.
-We believe that the reported sensitivity of 80.4% would not gain market approval.
+In contrast to MelaFind®, the product does not perform automatic quality control of images and has an external light source.
+We believe that the reported sensitivity of

+80.4% would not gain market approval.
 Further, we are not aware of comparative data on physicians' performance in corresponding data sets.
 The system does not have PMA approval, nor are we aware of efforts directed to obtain PMA approval of the product.